 Girona´s most popular area is its Old Town, especially Rambla de la Libertad – a pedestrian street full of shops and cafes.

 Besalu is officially known as one of the most beautiful medieval towns in Spain, full of cobblestone streets and historic buildings.
-Although the most impressive sight of Besalu is its Viejo bridge, built in the 11th century.
+The most impressive sight of Besalu is its Viejo Bridge, built in the 11th century.

 Cadaques is one of the most iconic small towns in Spain, globally famous as Salvador Dali’s beloved hometown.
 Full of white-washed houses hidden in one of the trendiest Costa Brava bays, it is one of a few beautiful places in Spain (together with Mojacar perhaps) slightly reminding the Greek islands like Mykonos or Santorini.

 While the whole region of Catalonia always leads on my list of Spanish road trips during the winter months, Cadaques felt really empty back when I visited in February.
 However, in the summer months, Cadaques on the contrary is extremely popular among both local and international visitors.
 It is a real challenge to find parking spots during the peak season.